Amitchavan6322/Amitchavan6322/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Windchill and Thingworx, Java Script, SQL
+- 🔭 I’m currently working on PTC Windchill, PTC Thingworx, Java Script, SQL
 - 🌱 I’m currently learning Java
 - 💬 Ask me about ...
 - 📫 How to reach me: Amitchavan6322.gihub.io